 Dining: Meals are eaten as a group in the covered dining room and out on the deck.
 The honeymoon/family tent has its own dining area which can be used if preferred.

 Children: Children aged 7 years and upwards are welcome.
 Younger children may sometimes be accommodated on special request.
-The minimum age for walking safaris is 16 years, though younger children can accompany a guide on walks near the camp.
+The minimum age for walking safaris and canoeing is 16 years, though younger children can accompany a guide on walks near the camp.

 Health: This is a malarial area.